 - Bad weather.
 Poor visibility and slippery roads can cause chain-reaction accidents on interstate highways and local routes alike.
-Often drivers are following too closely, given the limited visibility, and they next thing they know they have smashed into the car ahead of them and pushed that car into the next car, and so on.
+Often drivers are following too closely, given the limited visibility, and the next thing they know they have smashed into the car ahead of them and pushed that car into the next car, and so on.

 - Distracted driving.
-Texting behind the wheel, applying makeup in the rear-view mirror, shaving, reaching for something out of reach – all of these things can distract the driver from focusing 100 percent of their attention on the road ahead and the other drivers.
+Texting behind the wheel, applying makeup in the rear-view mirror, shaving, and reaching for something out of reach – all of these things can distract the driver from focusing 100 percent of their attention on the road ahead and the other drivers.

 - Drowsy driving.
 Drivers who would never get behind the wheel when intoxicated somehow feel like it is acceptable to drive when they are dangerously groggy.
 Falling asleep at the wheel can cause as much damage as driving drunk.